IDEF0 Diagram

 add_function_idef_step2

 3. Release the left mouse button while over the diagram canvas to drop the new ‘Function’ and add it to the diagram.
 The ‘Function’ will automatically snap to the nearest invisible grid intersection, which may be quite far from where it was dropped.
-The invisible grid intersections are fairly far apart in the ‘IDEFO Diagram’ in order to leave adequate space for arrows between ‘Function’ constructs.
+The invisible grid intersections are fairly far apart in the ‘IDEF0 Diagram’ in order to leave adequate space for arrows between ‘Function’ constructs.

 add_function_idef_step3